From User Surveys to Telemetry-Driven AI Agents: Exploring the Potential of Personalized Productivity Solutions: Methodology

 \para{Rationale for Comparative Analysis:} The transition from Phase 1 to Phase 2 of our study was guided by the need to explore the practical application of user preferences identified in the initial survey.
 While Phase 1 established the preferred characteristics and functionalities of a productivity agent, Phase 2 aimed to contextualize these preferences within actual work settings.
 The introduction of a dashboard and narrative alongside the AI agent was a strategic decision to compare different modes of data presentation.
 This comparison was crucial to understanding how different formats could align with or diverge from the identified user preferences.
 The dashboard was considered for its traditional, structured approach to data visualization, while the narrative format was explored for its potential to provide a more engaging and story-like presentation of data.
 By comparing these with the AI agent, we sought to evaluate the effectiveness, user engagement, and preference alignment of each method, thereby offering a comprehensive view of how different data presentation strategies can cater to the diverse needs and preferences of information workers.
 This comparative analysis not only validates the effectiveness of our AI agent but also contributes to a broader understanding of user-centric data presentation in productivity tools.

-\para{Telemetry Data Collection: } Our scraper tool employs Selenium~\cite{selenium}, a testing library, to open up a web browser and navigate the Viva Insights pages, capturing the HTML source of each page.
-Since these pages are dynamically generated, we opted for a more error-resilient approach by utilizing GPT-4 to extract the desired information, rather than relying on traditional HTML tag-based scraping.
-Once we obtained the HTML source, we removed unnecessary HTML tags and attributes and then sent the streamlined source to GPT-4 with a specific prompt to help identify the information we sought.
-This method proved to be effective in facilitating the extraction of relevant data from the Viva Insights pages.
+\para{Telemetry Data Collection \& Challenges: } Our scraper tool employs Selenium~\cite{selenium}, a testing library, for browser automation to navigate and capture data from Viva Insights pages.
+The system's reliance on browser automation introduced several complexities: the scraping tool's functionality depended on OS compatibility and browser versions, requiring careful packaging of appropriate drivers (64-bit vs 32-bit) for different user environments.
+We encountered occasional timeout issues during processing, necessitating robust error handling.
+Since these pages are dynamically generated, we opted for a more error-resilient approach by utilizing GPT-4 to extract information, rather than relying on traditional HTML tag-based scraping.
+However, this approach presented its own technical challenges, particularly regarding token limitations of the GPT-4 API.
+Our initial approach of passing entire HTML pages to GPT-4 frequently exceeded token limits.
+To address this, we implemented preprocessing steps using Python libraries to remove unnecessary HTML elements and select only relevant div tags before querying GPT-4.
+The streamlined source was then sent to GPT-4 with specific prompts to identify the desired information.
+The integration of telemetry data with GPT-4 required careful prompt engineering to ensure consistent interpretation and reference.
+We structured the system prompt to include telemetry data in a standardized format, with clear delineation between different metrics (meetings, emails, focus time, etc.) to enable reliable data access.
+Since users had varying availability of telemetry data, we had to identify and focus on metrics that were commonly available across users.
+Our prompts were designed to explicitly exclude unavailable data points to prevent inconsistent or erroneous responses.
+To address these variations, we developed a template based on JSON that was used to dynamically complete the telemetry data portion of the system prompt, ensuring all necessary context was preserved regardless of data volume.
 Please refer to Appendix~\ref{sec:prompts_extracting_data} and Appendix~\ref{sec:prompts_transfomring_data} for the comprehensive list of system prompts and user prompts we provided to GPT-4 for extracting and transforming the desired information.
 The telemetry information obtained from Viva Insights can be found in Table~\ref{tbl:telemetry}.
 It is important to note that Viva Insights calculates these insights based on the data from the prior month.
+Despite these various technical challenges, we successfully implemented web systems for both the GPT-4 agent and dashboard that provided seamless user experiences without visible errors, though with some latency in response times.